 When I was very small I liked to climb what I called a tree.
 It was actually a sturdy shrub.
 I sat between branches less than a foot off the ground, sure I was hidden, feeling mysterious as creatures that speak without words.
 I also used to retreat to the coat closet with my younger brother.
 We sat companionably in the dark under heavy coat hems, talking or just enjoying the quiet together.
 And we made pillow forts, draped sheets over furniture, and played under the folded leaves of the dining room table.

 My favorite hidden place was in the woods behind our house.
 There was a small rise no bigger around than two desk tops.
 Tall trees grew at either side and a creek bed, dry most of the year, ran along one side.
 The whole area was covered with leaves.
 I tried to walk there soundlessly, as I fancied Native Americans walked, not cracking a twig or rustling the underbrush.
 I tried to identify plants I could eat or use if I lived in the woods, as the boy did in My Side of the Mountain .
 I’d sit alone in completely silence, hoping if I did so long enough the woodland creatures might forgot about me, might even come near.
-I snuck food out of the house to make that place a haven, as I’d read about in Rabbit Hill , but I always came back to find the iceberg lettuce and generic white bread I left remained
+I snuck food out of the house to make that place a haven, as I’d read about in Rabbit Hill , but I always came back to find the iceberg lettuce and generic white bread I left were still untouched.

 Once I became a preteen I found a hidden world right outside my bedroom window.
 I climbed on a chair and hoisted myself up on the gently sloping roof that faced the back yard.
 When I started college at a large urban university I’d just turned 17.
 My hermit soul craved time to be alone and still.
 The only place I found was in a bathroom on the upper floor of the oldest building on campus.
 I’d retreat behind a heavy wooden stall door, close the antique latch, and meditate on the wood grain of that door until I felt restored.
 A necessary refuge, although hardly ideal.